voliva/ps4-p8/README.md

 - `print`: It prints text on the screen, but it's missing some P8SCII control codes, non-ascii characters.
 - Sprites: It draws sprites without stretching.
-- Sfx: Plays sound effects on one channel, a bit buggy if you try to play more than one.
+- Sfx: Mostly complete - Instrument 7 (phaser) does triangle wave, the noise channel needs some tuning.
+- Music: Mostly done.
 - Menu: WIP.
 - Memory manipulation: Almost complete.
 - Maps: WIP.
-- Music: not implemented yet.

 When this is finished, one future idea is to have a cartridge explorer where you can just play any cartridge published on the internet.